RoySRC/RoySRC/README.md

 ### Hi there, I'm Sajeeb <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am a recent college graduate with a degree in Computer Science and Computational Mathematics.
 I am interested in applying machine learning techniques to algorithmic and structured data problems such as network graphs, sequences, images, and time-series data.
-I am also interested in the design of distributed systems, and cache-friendly, efficient, and scalable data structures and algorithms that reduce program runtime.
+I am also interested in the design of distributed systems, cache-friendly, efficient, and scalable data structures and algorithms that reduce program runtime.
 Of particular interest are applications of these ideas to software engineering, compiler design, high-performance computing, data science, bioinformatics, natural language processing (NLP), anomaly detection, computer vision, and autonomous vehicles.

+### Major Description
+A brief overview of my programs of study.

+#### Computational Mathematics
+ A program that focuses on the application of mathematics to the theory, architecture, and design of computers, computational techniques, and algorithms.
+Includes instruction in computer theory, cybernetics, numerical analysis, algorithm development, binary structures, combinatorics, advanced statistics, and related topics.

+#### Computer Science
+A program that focuses on computer theory, computing problems and solutions, and the design of computer systems and user interfaces from a scientific perspective.
+Includes instruction in the principles of computational science, computer development and programming, and applications to a variety of end-use situations.

 ### Work Experience